Essential Health Screening Tests for All Women

 Bone Density Test for Osteoporosis

-Osteoporosis is a disease that causes bones to become less dense and brittle.
-This disease occurs when the creation of new bone doesn't keep up with the removal of old bone.
+Osteoporosis is a disease that causes bones to become brittle and less dense.
+This disease occurs when the creation of new bone does not keep up with the removal of old bone.
 The bones become so weak that a fall or even simple activities such as bending over or coughing can cause a fracture.
 Osteoporosis-related fractures most commonly occur in the hip, wrist or spine.

-Women are more prone to osteoporosis as they can lose up to 20 per cent of their bone mass in the five to seven years after menopause.
-“Oestrogen plays an important role is maintaining the bone strength in women,” explains Dr Wong.
+Women are more prone to osteoporosis as they can lose up to 20 per cent of their bone mass five to seven years after menopause.
+“Oestrogen plays an important role in maintaining the bone strength in women,” explained Dr Wong.
 “When women reach menopause, their oestrogen levels decrease, and this accelerates bone loss.”

 Besides age, these factors also increase your risk of osteoporosis: